UnicoLab/FlowyML/docs/user-guide/scheduling.md

 ### Persistence

-Schedules are automatically persisted to a local SQLite database (`.flowyml_scheduler.db`).
-This ensures that schedules are not lost if the application restarts.
+Schedules are automatically persisted to a local SQLite database (`.flowyml_scheduler.db`) using SQLAlchemy.
+This ensures that schedules are not lost if the application restarts and provides better type safety and database portability.

+**Technical Details:**
+- Uses SQLAlchemy ORM for all database operations (no raw SQL queries)
+- Supports SQLite by default, with easy migration to PostgreSQL if needed
+- Automatic schema creation and migration
+- Transaction-safe operations

 To configure persistence: